 In working with financial planning clients, one of the questions we ask is “What are your dreams during retirement?”
 About half the people will say they want to travel.
-About one in 20 will say something beyond that: “I want to by an RV and cruise the country”, or “I want to pay for my grandchild’s college education,” for example.
+About 1 in 20 will say something beyond that: “I want to by an RV and cruise the country”, or “I want to pay for my grandchild’s college education,” for example.
 Sometimes, having that dream home or a vacation home is mentioned.

 All these things take planning, yes.
 But a lot of the time, people simply haven’t thought about it.
 Or they pick something that is generic – I mean, sure, wouldn’t most people enjoy a vacation home or world traveling?
 Or they decide to wait until closer to retirement to try to figure out specific dreams, when it may be too late to plan the funding.